hsokooti/RegNet/README.md

 <p align="center">Figure 2: Mixed Frequency.</p>

 #### 2.2.4 `'deform_exp', 'TrainingDSmoothList'`
 `'deform_exp'` is defined in the `setting_utils.py` with the function `load_deform_exp_setting(selected_deform_exp)`.
-For example you can use three types of translation, single frequency and mixed frequency:
+For example you can use multiple types of single frequency and mixed frequency:
 ```python
 def_setting['DeformMethods'] = ['respiratory_motion', 'respiratory_motion', 'respiratory_motion', 'respiratory_motion',
                                  'single_frequency', 'single_frequency', 'single_frequency', 'single_frequency', 'single_frequency',
                                  'mixed_frequency', 'mixed_frequency', 'mixed_frequency', 'mixed_frequency',
                                  'zero']
 ```
 The above setting is at the generation time.
-However, you might not want to load all of them at the reading time:
+However, you might not want to load all of them at the reading time.

+`'ValidationDSmoothList': [2, 4, 8]`: This means that you want to load translation type2, smoothBspline type1 and dilatedEdgeSmooth type 2.

 ### 2.3 Network